weinstockj/pileup_region/README.md

 ## Pileup region
 This is a simple rust application for counting the number of alt-reads and depths at locations provided in a 1-based region file.
 It works for CRAM and BAMs.
 This has not been tested extensively.
+This application was developed to call U2AF1 mutations in TOPMed for the Weinstock* & Gopakumar* et al., Nature, 2023 manuscript.

 ### Usage